Afghans head to polls again in final test as Taliban threats loom

 Officials in Kabul are haunted by the prospect of a close outcome that could furnish the losing candidate and his supporters with an excuse to reject defeat, and, in the worst scenario, propel the country back into war along ethnic lines.

-Both candidates set the stage for complaints with repeated attacks on electoral organisers, accusing them of incompetence and bias.
+Both candidates set the stage for complaints with repeated attacks on electoral organizers, accusing them of incompetence and bias.

 "Some of the teams openly played ethnic politics and that is not good for the country," said Habibi Aminullah, former campaign manager to Qayum Karzai, the president's brother, who was a candidate in the first round.